yuekaizhang/dynamo/docs/guides/dynamo_run.md

 See the following sections for details.

 #### Download model from Hugging Face
-One of the models available from HUgging Face should be high quality and fast on almost any machine: https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF
+One of the models available from Hugging Face should be high quality and fast on almost any machine: https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF
 For example, try https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF/blob/main/Llama-3.2-3B-Instruct-Q4_K_M.gguf

 To download model file: